We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Divorce rates in New York City may be among the lowest of large, metropolitan areas, but when it happens, children are often stuck in the middle of all the drama.

 Relationships end.
 It’s a fact, but two adults falling out of love with each other does not change their love for their children.
 That is why child custody cases can become so emotional and intense.
 Both parents are staking a claim to their offspring, battling it out to make sure they get the kids.
-Since these cases are decided in a courtroom, the winner is likely the parent with the best legal know-how.
+Since these cases are decided in a courtroom, the winner is likely the parent with the legal know-how.

 Winning a custody fight starts with knowing how to fight, and that means understanding how the process works.
 Child custody cases are not as simple as giving the children to the parent they spend the most time with.
-Multiple factors are considered to make sure things work out in the best interest of the child.
+Multiple factors are considered to make sure things work out in the interest of the child.
 New York statutes are complex and can be a challenge to understand for those without a firm grasp of legal knowledge and terminology.
 Using skilled and experienced attorneys means you won’t have to figure out New York family law.
 With the right legal team to fight for your rights as a parent, your child custody case can be settled quickly and in your favor.

 • Relationships between the children and each parent